MICDS Students Explore Día de los Muertos Traditions

 Her fifth graders dove into learning about Día de los Muertos by exploring the significance of altars and the traditional decorations before decorating their own sugar skulls and folding cempasúchil flowers for the Middle School ofrenda.

-Eighth graders in the Middle School Spanish classrooms of Inez Shultz and Natalie Griffin watched a video about Dia de los Muertos.
+Eighth graders in the Middle School Spanish classrooms of Ines Shultz and Natalie Griffin watched a video about Dia de los Muertos.
 Then, they wrote a story in Spanish about a deceased person, describing their occupation, positive qualities, and favorite hobbies.
 The writing exercise was designed to support the preterite of the verb « Be, » which is « Ser. »

 Lower School Ofrenda Filled with Mini Altares